honeymelon-app/honeymelon/docs/guide/troubleshooting.md

    - macOS version: `sw_vers`
    - Honeymelon version: Check "About" dialog
    - FFmpeg version: `ffmpeg -version`
-   - Error logs from app
+   - Any error messages shown in the UI

 2. **Create a minimal reproduction**:
    - Single file that causes the issue